accel-brain/accel-brain-code/Algorithmic-Composition/README.md

 But their strategies of activation function did not apply to this library since its methods can cause information losses.
 The models just binarize the `Generator`'s output, which uses tanh as an activation function in the output layer, by a threshold at zero, or by deterministic or stochastic binary neurons(Bengio, Y., et al., 2018, Chung, J., et al., 2016), and ignore drawing a distinction the consonance and the dissonance.

 This library simply uses the softmax strategy.
-This class stochastically selects a combination of pitches in each bars drawn by the true MIDI files data.
+This class stochastically selects a combination of pitches in each bars drawn by the true MIDI files data, based on the difference between consonance and dissonance intended by the composer of the MIDI files.

 ## Usecase: Composed of single instruments/tracks by GANs.